 Grace (Gaither) Reiber was born on Dec.
 7, 1873 near Chalk Hill, Fayette County, PA, the daughter of Hannah M. Minerd.
-The identity of her father is now known.
+The identity of her father is not known.

 Grace was baptized at age five on March 15, 1879 at the Mt.
 Washington Presbyterian Church.
 When Grace was 15, her mother married William Alexander Gaither, who adopted her as his own.
-He name is handwritten at the top of the "Births" section of the family Bible, seen here.
+Her name is handwritten at the top of the "Births" section of the family Bible.

 Grace had many friends whom she enjoyed going to see.
 The Uniontown Genius of Liberty reported that she had visited Anna Hartman in Uniontown in March 1890 and Bina Johnson in Ohiopyle, PA in October 1890.